connor-baer/rich-text-to-jsx/README.md

 [`rich-text-to-jsx`](https://www.npmjs.com/package/@madebyconnor/rich-text-to-jsx) is inspired by [`markdown-to-jsx`](https://github.com/probablyup/markdown-to-jsx).
 Notably, this package offers the following benefits:

-- Any HTML tags (corresponding to node types) rendered by the compiler can be overridden to include additional props or even a different React component entirely.
+Any HTML tags (corresponding to node types) rendered by the compiler can be [overridden](#optionsoverrides---override-any-nodes-representation) to include additional props or even a different React component entirely.
-- Embedded entries and assets can be rendered using different components depending on whether they are inline, blocks or hyperlinks.
+Embedded [entries](#entries) and [assets](#assets) can be rendered using different components depending on whether they are inline, blocks or hyperlinks.
-- The rendering function can be customized.
+The [rendering function](#optionscreateelement---custom-reactcreateelement-behavior) can be customized.
 All this clocks in at around 4 kB gzipped.

-Requires React >= 16.0.0.
+⚠️ Requires React >= 16.0.0.
+Some features depend on a specific content structure: entry and asset links need to be resolved and the content localized.
+If this is a deal breaker for you, have a look at the official [`rich-text-react-renderer`](https://github.com/contentful/rich-text/tree/master/packages/rich-text-react-renderer) package.

 ## Installation